UsamaHameed/UsamaHameed/README.md

 hey, nice to meet you ✨

-- 🌱  currently learning Rust 🦀
+- 🌱  I am currently learning to contribute to Neovim
-- 👯  looking to collaborate on tooling for the web and neovim plugins 🧰
+- 👯  looking to collaborate on developer tools and neovim plugins
-- 💬  ask me about setting up your js/ts project and toolchain ⛓️
+- 💬  You can ask me about setting up your js/ts project and toolchain
-- 🚝  can help you get started with your (neo)vim journey 🛤️
+- 🚝  I can help you get started with your neovim journey
 - ⚡   fun fact: 🐨 are my favourite animal

+Have a look at my [blog](https://borrowchecker.dev/)